 Professional gamers are also prone to several health issues.

 A repetitive strain injury in the hand or wrist is a common ailment for those hitting the mouse or controller for many hours a day.
-I discuss this issue at greater length in my post Pro Gaming Injuries – What Gamers Need to Know.
+I discuss this issue at greater length in my post Pro Gaming Injuries.

 Also, professional gamers often eat fast takeout food to save time cooking.
 They also usually don’t get as much exercise as non-gamers.
 Both of these habits can lead to weight-related health issues.

-In my post How To Become A Pro Gamer – What No One Ever Tells You I discuss the darker realities of both being and trying to be a professional gamer.
+In my post discussing the dark side of esports I talk about the darker realities of both being and trying to be a professional gamer.

 For a great inside look at the trials and tribulations of being a pro gamer, check out “Free to Play“, a documentary that follows three Dota 2 players: “Fear”, “hyhy” and “Dendi”.